BassemMagdi0007/word-guessing-game/README.md

 all_cities = tanzanian_cities + non_tanzanian_cities
 ```

+### **Purpose:**
-- **Purpose:** Prepares the dataset of world cities for use in the guessing game.
+Prepares the dataset of world cities for use in the AI agent by filtering, cleaning, and structuring the data for efficient and accurate word predictions.

-- **Details:**
+### **Details:**
+- The original dataset, `worldcities.csv`, is filtered to retain only cities with a population of at least 100,000.
+- Cities with diacritics, hyphens, spaces, or non-alphabetic characters in their names are removed using the `unidecode` library and regex filtering.
-  - The dataset is loaded from a CSV file using `pandas`.
+- The cleaned dataset is saved as `filtered_worldcities.csv` for further processing.
-  - City names are converted to uppercase to ensure consistency during comparisons.
+- City names are standardized by converting them to uppercase to ensure consistency during comparisons.
-  - Cities are separated into Tanzanian and non-Tanzanian lists based on the `iso2` column (country code).
+- Cities are categorized into Tanzanian and non-Tanzanian groups based on their ISO2 country codes.
-  - A combined list of all cities is created for use in the guessing logic.
+- A combined list of all cities is created, with Tanzanian cities prioritized to introduce a regional bias in the agent’s guessing logic.

-**Important Notes:**
+### **Important Notes:**
 - The Tanzanian bias is implemented by prioritizing cities from Tanzania during probability updates.
 - The dataset must contain the `city_ascii` and `iso2` columns for this preprocessing to work.

 ---